LLNL/Silo/docs/Chapter2-Section6.md

 #### Returned value:
 DBReadVarSlice returns zero on success and -1 on failure.

 #### Description:

-The DBReadVarSlice function reads a slab of data from a simple variable into a location provided in the result pointer.
+The `DBReadVarSlice` function reads a slab of data from a simple variable into a location provided in the result pointer.
 Any hyperslab of data may be read.

-Note that the minimum length value is 1 and the minimum stride value is one.
+Note that the minimum length value is `1` and the minimum stride value is one.

-A one-dimensional array slice:.
+A one-dimensional array slice:

-Figure 0-12: Array slice.
+Figure 0-12: Array slice

 ### `DBGetVar()` - Allocate space for, and return, a simple variable.